TULiberalArts/Africology-and-African-American-Studies/pages/graduate.md

 # meta-data variables
 title: Graduate
 description: >-
-  Earn your MA or PhD in African American Studies from Temple University.
-Our faculty edits the prestigious Journal of Black Studies.
+  Earn a MA or PhD among one of the nation’s leading African American Studies faculties.
+Learn how you can fund your degree and apply to Temple University’s College of Liberal Arts.
 keywords: 'phd in african american studies, ma in african american studies, advising, admissions, graduate school funding'
 # custom variables
 sidebar: true